Finance & Tax Consultants

 The Rationale Behind the 20% Cap

-The implementation of this cap is not arbitrary; it follows insights from the Reserve Bank of Australia (RBA), which cautioned through its October financial stability review that investor loans carry greater default risks during economic downturns.
+The implementation of this cap is not arbitrary; it follows concerns raised by the Reserve Bank of Australia's October 2025 Financial Stability Review, which flagged the vulnerability of highly leveraged borrowers, including investors, during economic downturns.
 Noteworthy points include:

 • Investors have begun to increase their borrowing at a rate significantly outpacing that of owner-occupiers.